-The many wonders of the UK are often missed by global travellers, stopping only in London and thinking they’ve ticked the UK off of their travelling bucket list on Twitter.
+The many wonders of the UK are often missed by global travelers, stopping only in London and thinking they’ve ticked the UK off of their travelling bucket list on Twitter.
 I have recently just got back from a trip, exploring the many gorgeous places in the UK.

 Six of the best wonders of the UK:

 Tucked away up in the north of England is the charming city of Chester.
-This quaint part of the country has a delightful appearance which is responsible for enticing many tourists onto its cobbled streets.
+This quaint part of the country has a delightful appearance which is responsible for enticing many tourists onto its cobbled streets with play machine reels.

 Surrounding the city are Roman walls that visitors can walk along whilst taking in the sights of the city.
 Why not sit upon a Roman ruined amphitheatre that now screens classic movies outdoors?
 Or take a Roman tour with your very own gladiator.